 When can I apply to be matched with a project?

-The upcoming opportunities to apply to be matched with a project include: Spring 2021 and Summer 2021.
-The profile form submission window (process to apply) opens up a few months prior to each matching opportunity.
+The upcoming opportunities to apply to be matched with a project include: Summer 2021, Fall 2021 and Spring 2022.
+The application window opens up a few months prior to each matching opportunity.
 See below for upcoming opportunities to submit your application: